Policies

 Safe management of care equipment Policy for Care Home settings

-NEW SET OF POLICIES APRIL 2023 This Policy is one of the ‘Standard infection control precautions’ (SICPs) referred to by NHS England in the National infection prevention and control manual (NIPCM) for England.
-Management systems should ensure adequate supplies of...
+This Policy is one of the ‘Standard infection control precautions’ (SICPs) referred to by NHS England in the National infection prevention and control manual (NIPCM) for England.
+Care equipment is easily contaminated with blood, other body fluids, secretions, excretions and...

 Type: Policies